-- The elementary academies were introduced in 2012 to increase the number of choices available for families. - A total of nine programs were established: four 'standalone' schools; Boys Leadership Academy, Girls Leadership Academy, and two Vocal Music Academies.
+- The elementary academies were introduced in 2012 to increase the number of choices available for families. - A total of nine programs were established: four 'standalone' schools; Boys Leadership Academy, Girls Leadership Academy, and two Vocal Music Academies. - Five involved a rebranding of existing neighbourhood schools to infuse a theme, health and wellness or sports and wellness. - Standalone academies were established as their own schools and were accommodated at locations with available space.
+Transportation was not provided.

-- Five involved a rebranding of existing neighbourhood schools to infuse a theme, health and wellness or sports and wellness. - Standalone academies were established as their own schools and were accommodated at locations with available space.
-Transportation was not provided. - Enrolment at the four standalone academies has declined since 2014, only two years after they were introduced.
-For the 2023-24 school year, only one standalone academy remains in operation. - The schools that were infused with a theme continue to operate as neighbourhood elementary schools and operate like any other within the city.
+- Enrolment at the four standalone academies has declined since 2014, only two years after they were introduced.
+For the 2023-24 school year, none of the standalone academies will have any students enrolled. - The schools that were infused with a theme continue to operate as neighbourhood elementary schools and operate like any other within the city.
 Admission into these schools is governed by the attendance boundary and the Out-of-Area Admissions process.

-- Staff will undertake a system-wide study of the Elementary Academies during the 2023-24 school year.
-The study will include both standalone and those where themes have been embedded within neighbourhood schools. - The four standalone academies will be reviewed as the first phase of the study.
-These schools have been prioritized due to the state of enrolment decline. - The second phase of the study will address the neighbourhood schools with an infused theme.
+- Staff will undertake a system-wide study of the Elementary Academies during the 2024-25 school year.
+The study will include both standalone and those where themes have been embedded within neighbourhood schools. - Recommendations will be presented to Trustees in the Spring of 2025.